GuildOfWeavers/genSTARK/README.md

 let b = [...];        // second set of inputs
 let inputs = [a, b];
 ```
-You can then pass this input object into the `prove()` method, and here is what will happen:
+You can then pass this `inputs` object into the `prove()` method, and here is what will happen:

 * Input array `a` will get injected into the execution trace at position 0;
 * Input array `b` will get injected into the execution trace at position 32;

 So, essentially, you'll have an execution trace that is a combination of execution traces of independently running the computation first with inputs `a` and then with inputs `b`.

-You'll also need to set up your assertions to check the output of both executions like so:
+You'll also need to set up your [assertions](#Assertions) to check the output of both executions like so:
 ```TypeScript
 let assertions = [
     { step: 31, register: 0, value: x },